 Expeditioners employed by organisations (for example the Bureau of Meteorology) will undertake specialist training and may be required to participate in many of the training courses organised by the AAD.
 The organisation that employs you is the first place you should check for details of the training you require.
 If your deployment is for longer than 14 days you will be required to attend predeparture training, as outlined above.

 Field training occurs after arrival at station and may commence on board ship.
-In addition to training there are mandatory voyage and flight briefings that must be completed prior to departure for Antarctica as outlined below.
+In addition to training there are mandatory voyage and flight briefings that must be completed prior to departure for Antarctica.

 Attendance at training is compulsory.
 In exceptional circumstances an exemption may be granted; each case is considered on its individual merits.